ShanaFoster/osticket-prereqs/README.md

 </p>
 The images above demonstrate how to enable IIS (Internet Information Service) and CGI.
 I enable IIS by navigating to the Control Panel > programs > Turn Windows features on or off, then select Internet Information Services.

-To enable CGI, I navigate to IIS > Application Development > Application Development Features, then select CGI.
+To enable CGI, I navigated to IIS > Application Development > Application Development Features, then select CGI.
 After completing the steps, I returned to the web server to check the conection.

 <br />
 </p>